Levosimendan

-Levosimendan (INN) /ˌliːvoʊsaɪˈmɛndən/ is a calcium sensitizer used in the management of acutely decompensated congestive heart failure.
+Levosimendan (INN) is a calcium sensitizer used in the management of acutely decompensated congestive heart failure.
 It is marketed under the trade name Simdax (Orion Corporation).
 Overall the drug has a two fold mechanism of action.
 It leads to greater inotropy by increasing the calcium sensitivity as it binds to troponin and this results in a greater positive inotrophic force.
 Secondly, the drug is able to open ATP-sensitive potassium channels in vascular smooth muscle cells, and the vascular dilatory effects of the drug lead to a decreased preload and afterload, putting less work on the heart.
 This drug is in the process of review by the FDA but has not been approved for use in the United States yet.

 Mechanism of action

 Levosimendan is a calcium sensitizer — it increases the sensitivity of the heart to calcium, thus increasing cardiac contractility without a rise in intracellular calcium.
 Levosimendan exerts its positive inotropic effect by increasing calcium sensitivity of myocytes by binding to cardiac troponin C in a calcium-dependent manner.
 It also has a vasodilatory effect, by opening adenosine triphosphate (ATP)-sensitive potassium channels in vascular smooth muscle to cause smooth muscle relaxation.
 The combined inotropic and vasodilatory actions result in an increased force of contraction, decreased preload and decreased afterload.
 Moreover, by opening also the mitochondrial (ATP)-sensitive potassium channels in cardiomyocytes, the drug exerts a cardioprotective effect.